mas-bandwidth/gafferongames/content/post/client_server_connection.md

 <img src="/img/network-protocol/challenge-response-packet.png" width="100%"/>

-And the utility of this being that once the client and server have established connection, we're able to prefix all payload packets with the xor of the client and server salt values and discard these packets if they don't match.
-This neatly filters out any packets from a previous session and at requires an attacker to sniff packets in order to impersonate a client or server instead of just knowing their IP addresses.
+The utility of this being that once the client and server have established connection, we prefix all payload packets with the xor of the client and server salt values and discard any packets with the incorrect salt values.
+This neatly filters out packets from previous sessions and requires an attacker to sniff packets in order to impersonate a client or server.

 <img src="/img/network-protocol/connection-payload-packet.png" width="100%"/>